Reading Time: 7 minutes

 social media student recruitment strategy

-Historically, international students have relied on referrals from agents and academic counselors when selecting a language school.
-And while these referrals are still important, more and more students are taking matters into their own hands, seeking out and applying to language schools by themselves online.
+Historically, international students have relied on referrals from agents and academic counsellors when selecting a language school.
+While these referrals are still important, more and more students are taking matters into their own hands, seeking out and applying to language schools online.
+This is why it is important to understand the impact of social media when considering Language School Recruitment.

-Your social communities provide a welcoming space in which newcomers can discover your school, get questions answered, interact with current students and staff, and begin to build trust in your brand.
-Community membership fosters trust, which paves the way toward those crucial “conversion” steps like filling out an online form for more information, or submitting an application for enrollment.
+Your social communities provide a welcoming space where newcomers can discover your school, answer questions, interact with current students and staff, and build trust in your brand.
+Community membership fosters trust, which paves the way toward those crucial “conversion” steps like filling out an online form for more information or submitting an enrollment application.

 But merely setting up accounts isn’t enough.
-How can language schools ensure their social media presence has what it takes to effectively attract and convert new prospective students?
+How can language schools ensure their social media presence has what it takes to attract and convert new prospective students effectively?

-Follow these 6 steps to get serious about building your brand and boosting inquiries from students on social.
+Follow these 6 steps to get serious about building your brand and boosting language school online recruitment.

 1. Be Very Specific About Your Language School’s Audience